-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech; (2) This concentration recommends THEO 3102 Theology & Human Sexuality as the Theological Study 2 elective in the Bible & Theology Major.
-(3) This concentration requires SPSY 1100 Interpersonal & Family Relationships instead of HLCS 1013 Health Science in the Arts & Sciences Core.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as the Communication Competnecy Course;

+(2) This concentration recommends THEO 3102 Theology & Human Sexuality as the Theological Study 2 elective in the Bible & Theology Major.

-Requirements for the B.A. or B.S. in Ministry Leadership with Preaching and Church Leadership Concentration.
-To earn the Bachelor of Arts or Bachelor of Science degree with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:
+Requirements for the B.A. in Ministry Leadership with Preaching and Church Leadership Concentration.
+To earn the Bachelor of Arts with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:

-Arts & Sciences Core (57) 54 credits
+Arts & Sciences Core (46) 43 credits

 Bible & Theology Major 33 credits

+General Electives 8 credits

 Ministry Leadership Core 28 credits

-Preaching and Church Leadership Concen tration 12 credits
+Preaching and Church Leadership Concentr ration 12 credits

-TOTAL: 127 credits

-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech.
-(2) This concentration requires SPSY 1100 Interpersonal & Family Relationships instead of HLCS 1013 Health Science in the Arts & Sciences Core.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: CMML 2013 Foundations of Biblical Preaching as the Communication Competency course.

-Requirements for the B.A. or B.S. in Ministry Leadership with Preaching and Student Ministry Concentration.
-To earn the Bachelor of Arts or Bachelor of Science degree with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:
+Requirements for the B.A. in Ministry Leadership with Preaching and Student Ministry Concentration.
+To earn the Bachelor of Arts with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:

+Arts & Sciences Core (46) 43 credits

+Bible & Theology Major 33 credits

+General Electives 8 credits

-Arts & Sciences Core (57) 54 credits Bible & Theology Major 33 credits Ministry Leadership Core 28 credits Preaching and Student Ministry Concentration 12 credits TOTAL: 127 credits
+Ministry Leadership Core 28 credits

+Preaching and Student Ministry Concentrate tion 12 credits

+TOTAL: 124 credits

-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as the Communication Competency course.
 (2) CMPR 4013 Practices of Biblical Preaching is required for the Ministry Elective.
-(3) This concentration recommends THEO 3102 Theology & Human Sexuality as the Theology Study 2 elective in the Bible & Theology Major.
-(4) This concentration requires SPSY 1100 Interpersonal & Family Relationships instead of HLCS 1013 Health Science in the Arts & Sciences Core.
+(3) This concentration recommends THEO 3102 Theology & Human Sexuality as the Theological Study 2 elective in the Bible & Theology Major.

-Requirements for the B.A. or B.S. in Ministry Leadership with Sports Ministry

-Concentration.
-To earn the Bachelor of Arts or Bachelor of Science degree with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:
+Requirements for the B.A. in Ministry Leadership with Sports Ministry Concentration.
+To earn the Bachelor of Arts with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:

-Arts & Sciences Core (57) 54 credits
+Arts & Sciences Core (46) 43 credits

 Bible & Theology Major 33 credits

+General Electives 8 credits

 Ministry Leadership Core 28 credits

 Sports Ministry Concentration 12 credits

-TOTAL: 127 credits
+TOTAL: 124 credits

-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech; (2) This concentration recommends HLCS 1013 Health Science instead of SPSY 1100 Interpersonal & Family Relationships in the Arts & Sciences Core.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: CMML 2013 Foundations of Biblical Preaching as the Communication Competency course.

-Requirements for the B.A. or B.S. in Ministry Leadership with Student and Family Ministry Concentration.
-To earn the Bachelor of Arts or Bachelor of Science degree with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:
+Requirements for the B.A. in Ministry Leadership with Student and Family Ministry Concentration.
+To earn the Bachelor of Arts with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:

-Arts & Sciences Core (57) 54 credits
+Arts & Sciences Core (46) 43 credits

 Bible & Theology Major 33 credits

+General Electives 8 credits

 Ministry Leadership Core 28 credits

-Student and Family Ministry Concentration on 12 credits
+Student and Family Ministry Concentration n 12 credits

-TOTAL: 127 credits
+TOTAL: 124 credits

-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as the Communication Competency course.

 (2) This concentration recommends THEO 3102 Theology & Human Sexuality as the Theological Study 2 elective in the Bible & Theology Major.
-(3) This concentration requires SPSY 1100 Interpersonal & Family Relationships instead of HLCS 1013 Health Science in the Arts & Sciences Core.

-Requirements for the B.A. or B.S. in Ministry Leadership with Congregational Ministry Electives.
-To earn the Bachelor of Arts or Bachelor of Science degree with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:
+Requirements for the B.A. in Ministry Leadership with Congregational Ministry Electives.
+To earn the Bachelor of Arts with a double major in Bible & Theology and Ministry Leadership, students must complete the following degree components:

-Arts & Sciences Core (57) 54 credits
+Arts & Sciences Core (46) 43 credits

 Bible & Theology Major 33 credits

+General Electives 8 credits

 Ministry Leadership Core 28 credits

 Congregational Ministry Electives 12 credits

-TOTAL: 127 credits
+TOTAL: 124 credits

-NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: (1) CMML 2013 Foundations of Biblical Preaching as COMM 1013 Introduction to Speech.
-(2) This concentration recommends SPSY 1100 Interpersonal & Family Relationships instead of HLCS 1013 Health Science in the Arts & Sciences Core.
+NOTE: The following course in this major fulfills requirements for the Arts & Sciences Core: CMML 2013 Foundations of Biblical Preaching as the Communication Competency course.